pockethost/pockethost/packages/www/content/docs/development/full-stack/local-domain-setup.md

 title: Local Domain Setup Instructions
 category: development
 subcategory: full-stack
+description: How to set up your local development environment to recognize wildcard domains with SSL.
 ---

 This document covers how to set up your local development environment to recognize wildcard domains with SSL.
 Developing the full Dockerized stack for PocketHost requires these steps.